Illinois nurse expresses regret for bar visit without mask

 She told WTMJ-TV being in the bar was no greater risk than being in a grocery store.

-Koutsky said in a statement released by Advocate Aurora Health that it was a "lapse in judgment" to not have a mask or maintain social distancing.
+Koutsky said in a statement released by Advocate Aurora Health that it was a "lapse in judgment."

-She says she will self-quarantine and be tested before returning to work.
+"First, while my priority was to support my sister and her attempt to restart her business which has been devastated by this pandemic, I'd like to express my regret for not wearing a mask or practicing social distancing while there," Koutsky said in a statement.
+"It was a lapse in judgment on my part to not ensure I had my mask prior to leaving my house and to not maintain social distancing - even during the interview requested by the reporter."

+"As a nurse, I understand the fear and uncertainty everyone is facing and how important it is to practice safety measures not only at sites of care, but while away from work.
+I let my guard down and apologize for making anyone feel uncomfortable or at risk," she said.

 Illinois nurse expresses regret for bar visit without mask